carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 ---

 # Background
-A metagenomics study is one in which we study the genetic composition of various species that coexist in a defined and preferably closed space.
-Examples of these studies are gut and nasopharinx human metagenomes that may be used in biomedical research.
-There are also environmental samples that can be terrestrial or marine metagenomes, and finally the agroindustry has interest in study the microorganism communities that live in plant roots and leaves.
+A metagenomic study is one in which we aim to understand the genetic composition of the species that coexist in a defined and preferably closed space.
+The microbiome is the set of species that inhabit the same location.
+So, metagenomics studies try to gain knowledge about the microbiome composition of some place.
+Gut and nasopharinx human metagenomes are frequently used in biomedical research.
+Other examples of metagenome studies are environmental samples either terrestrial or marine.
+Finally, the agroindustry has interest in known trough metagenomics the microbiome that lives in plant roots and leaves.

 ## Cuatro Cienegas
 <a href="{{ page.root }}/fig/md-01-data-Stromatolites.jpeg">